► Charging without wires

 The reason behind the leasing stipulation is a simple matter of economics – the overwhelming majority of plug-in 5-ers in Western Europe are ‘owned’ this way, so it stands to reason that the best way of introducing this relatively expensive range anxiety-busting tech is to use the same financing model for this.

-We’ve already seen wireless charging tech in concept form, as you can see in the video below, with BMW claiming a 3.5-hour charge possible with a charge rate of ‘up to 3.2kW’.
+We’ve already seen wireless charging tech in concept form, as you can see in the video below.

 Great.
 But will it fry my cat?